 An epidermal naevus is a type of birthmark in which there is an overgrowth of one or more components of the epidermis or outer layer of skin.
 Epidermal naevus syndromes refer to the co-existence of a keratinocytic epidermal naevus or an organoid naevus with other abnormalities in the skin and other organs.
-They are sometimes called systemitised epidermal naevi.
+They are sometimes called systematised epidermal naevi.
 They reflect mosaicism, in which there are two distinct cell lines with different genetics and are due to postzygotic mutation.

 Schimmelpenning syndrome has two Online Mendelian in Man entries (OMIM 163200, 601359).
 Its other names include: